rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/trees.md

 2. Every tree node, except for the root node, has exactly one parent node.
 3. A root node has no parent nodes.
 4. Leaf nodes have no child nodes.
-5. Traversals, such as depth-first and level-order traversals, work on multiple types of trees.
+5. Traversals, such as depth-first and level-first/breath-first traversals, work on multiple types of trees.
 However, the implementation will be slightly different based on how the tree is structured.